linas/i370-bigfoot/README.md

   doesn't.
 Parts of the kernel remain unfinished or untested.

 * The glibc C library presents issues.
-Patches for a circa-1999-era glibc are available on the original bigfoot site.
+Patches for a circa-1999-era glibc-2.1 are available on the original bigfoot site.
 However, modern compilers (needed for cross-compilation) cannot compile the old glibc.
-Conversely, the old compiler in use here (gcc-3.4.6) cannot compile the new glibc.
-Perhaps some middle version between these two extremes is possible?
+Conversely, the old compiler in use here (gcc-3.4.6) cannot compile modern glibc (currently glibc-2.40).
+Perhaps some middle version between 2.1 and 2.40 is possible?

 * Dynamic library loading (needed for shared libraries) was never completed when the original project was abandoned.
 Most of the